KoreTane/HCT-Survival-Predictions/README.md

 <h2>Impact</h2>
 <p>Your work will help to:</p>
 <ul>
-    <li>Create a more equitable and effective healthcare environment</li>
+    <li>Create a more equitable and effective healthcaree environment</li>
     <li>Ensure that every patient receives the care they deserve</li>